ungleich/cdist/docs/src/man1/cdist.rst

 cdist/conf
     The distribution configuration directory.
 It contains official types and explorers.
+This path is relative to cdist installation directory. cdist/inventory
+    The distribution inventory directory.
     This path is relative to cdist installation directory.

 EXAMPLES
 --------